-B. Reporting

-The employee, or an individual acting on the employees' behalf, shall provide oral or written notice of the accident to the college immediately after the accident occurs.
-Immediately shall be defined in this case as being within 2 work days after the injury unless the employee is incapacitated to the extent that they are unable to participate in providing a notice.

-The employee or an individual acting on the employees' behalf and the employees' supervisor shall complete a first report of injury and provide this report and any available health care provider reports to the college within 3 working days after the incident occurs.
+- B. Reporting - 1.
+The employee, or an individual acting on the employee's behalf, shall provide oral or written notice of the accident to the College immediately after the accident occurs.
+Immediately shall be defined in this case as being within 2 work days after the injury unless the employee is incapacitated to the extent that they are unable to participate in providing notice. - 2.
+The employee or an individual acting on the employee's behalf and the employees' supervisor shall complete a first report of injury andprovide this report and any available health care provider reports to the College within 3 working days after the incident occurs. - C. Medical treatment:

-C. Medical treatment: Emergency injuries are to be handled by 911 emergency response.
-For non-life threatening injuries, the employee shall be referred to a college selected medical provider for evaluation and treatment.
+Emergency injuries are to be handled by 911 emergency response.
+For non-life threatening injuries, the employee shall be referred to a College selected medical provider for evaluation and treatment.

-D. Work-Related Accident Leave
+- D. Work-Related Accident Leave - 1.
+Introduction

-- 1. Introduction - 2.
-Eligibility for work-related accident leave shall be governed by Maryland's Worker's Compensation Law and State Personnel and Pensions Article, Title 9, Subtitle 7, Annotated Code of Maryland.
+Eligibility for work-related accident leave shall be governed by Maryland's Workers' Compensation Law and State Personnel and Pensions Article, Title 9, Subtitle 7, Annotated Code of Maryland.
 Work Related Accident Leave is not earned, accrued leave.
 It is governed by SPP §§ 9-701 to 705.
 Accident leave shall equal two thirds of the employees' regular pay which may be excluded from federal adjusted gross income and therefore is not subject to either federal or state income tax.
 An employee may be entitled to work-related accident leave if available prior to the determination of compensability made by the Workers' Compensation Commission.

-1. Timing

-- a.
-An employee may use work-related accident leave beginning on the first day of disability that an employee cannot work due to a work related injury and shall continue until the earlier of (1) the day that the employee is able to return to work as certified by a physician or (2) 6 months from the day of disability. - b.
-After an employee returns to work, work-related accident leave may be granted for continuing treatment as certified by a physician selection by the appointing authority up to 6 months from the day of the original disability. - c.
-Work-related accident leave may be granted for up to an additional 6 months if: (1) the employee is certified by a physician selected or accepted by the college or (2) no decision has been reached by the Workers' Compensation Commission on the employees' claim.
+- 2. Timing - a.
+An employee may use work-related accident leave beginning on the first day of disability that an employee cannot work due to a work-related injury and shall continue until the earlier of (1) the day that the employee is able to return to work as certified by a physician or (2) 6 months from the day of disability.

+b.
+After an employee returns to work, work-related accident leave may be granted for continuing treatment as certified by a physician selection by the appointing authority up to 6 months from the day of the original disability.
-2. Non Compensable Injuries

-If a Workers' Compensation Commission order determines that the injury is not compensable, the college shall correct the employees' leave record to reflect a conversion of the work-related accident leave which was granted in advance of the notification.
-The employee shall notify the College as to what category of the employees' accrued paid leave shall be used for the conversion.
-If the employee does not have accrued leave with pay then the conversion shall be for leave without pay.

-E. Eligibility for Workers' Compensation

-1. In addition to Accident leave, an employee has the right to file a claim with the Workers' Compensation Commission.

-2. Within two years of the injury, employees may file a claim directly with the Workers' Compensation Commission.

-F. Employee Medical Reports
+- c.
+Work-related accident leave may be granted forup to an additional 6 months if: (1) the employee is certified by a physician selected or accepted by the College or (2) no decision has been reached by the Workers' Compensation Commission on the employees' claim. - E. Non Compensable Injuries - 1.
+If a Workers' Compensation Commission order determines that the injury is not compensable, the College shall correct the employee's leave record to reflect a conversion of the work-related accident leave which was granted in advance of the notification.
+The employee shall notify the College as to what category of the employee's accrued paid leave shall be used for the conversion.
+If the employee does not have accrued leave with pay, then the conversion shall be for leave without pay. - 2.
+Eligibility for Workers' Compensation - a.
+In addition to Accident leave, an employee has the right to file aclaim with the Workers' Compensation Commission. - b.
+Within two years of the injury, employees may file a claim directly with the Workers' Compensation Commission. - F. Employee Medical Reports